This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Variations

-- Swap cardamom for a pinch of Thai green curry paste whisked into the blend — it adds galangal and lemongrass notes that push the Thai identity even harder, with a subtle savory warmth that will confuse and delight everyone at your breakfast table.
+- Swap cardamom for a pinch of Thai green curry paste whisked into the blend.
+It adds galangal and lemongrass notes that push the Thai identity harder, with a subtle savory warmth that will genuinely confuse people in a good way.

-- Make it a dessert-for-breakfast situation by topping with mango cubes and a drizzle of coconut cream — the tropical sweetness plays off the grassy pea base exactly like mango sticky rice plays off coconut, because flavor logic is universal.
+- Top with fresh mango cubes and a drizzle of coconut cream.
+The tropical sweetness plays off the grassy pea base exactly like mango sticky rice plays off coconut, because that flavor logic holds up everywhere.

 Reader Tips